vinliao/blog-next/content/about.md

 Hi, I'm Vin.

+I write stuff, which you can read [here.](/posts) It's mostly blog, but occasionally I write essay or short story.

-I help financial publisher sell more product by writing direct response copy.
+I also help businesses sell more product by writing direct response copy.
 To know more, click [here.](/copywriting)

-I also write, which you can read [here.](/posts) It's mostly blog, but occasionally I write essay or a short story.

 Contact: vin@vinliao.com